 If you see the red alert sign in summer, you know the air quality in metropolitan Denver and the Front Range region is poor.

-24-hour ozone advisories are issued when air quality can be harmful to all of us, especially the young and elderly, those with respiratory illnesses and who spend a lot of time outdoors.
+Ozone advisories are issued when air quality can be harmful to all of us, especially the young and elderly, those with respiratory illnesses and who work or exercise outdoors.

 Once air quality has returned to normal levels, the region will return to a non-alert status.

 Don’t you wish there was a simple tool to show you how you can improve air quality?
 The first step is skipping car trips.
 Go to My Way to Go to find the right service or option that works for you and see the positive impact that your actions have on reducing pollution.